 Other buying guides from our blog:

-- An overview of the 5 best coffee thermos on the market
+- An overview of the 5 best thermal coffee mugs on the market

 - We reviewed dozens of electric kettles: which one is the best?